-Eligibility section (e.g., population and public health, economics, epidemiology, political science, artificial intelligence, etc.).
-Additionally, as outlined in the How to Apply section, all applicants are required to include a statement with their application that explains how the PhD degree in HSPR or related fields meets the definition given in the Eligibility section and the HSPR Studies Validation form.
-Applicants should articulate how their training (e.g., course work, thesis work, experiential learning opportunities, volunteer work that was enabled through their PhD degree, etc.) is relevant to the eligibility definition and prepares them to bring value to health system organizations through their experiential learning opportunity.
+- 2. Question: My PhD is/was not in health services and policy research.
+Am I eligible?
+Response: If you believe you meet the objectives and the eligibility criteria of the HSI Fellowship opportunity, we encourage you to apply.
+Please note that the funding opportunity specifies "PhD in HSPR or related fields," and we recognize there are many related fields.
+Illustrative but non-exhaustive examples are provided in the funding opportunity in the Eligibility section (e.g., population and public health, economics, epidemiology, political science, artificial intelligence, etc.).
+Additionally, as outlined in the How to Apply section, all applicants are required to include a half-page statement with their application "that clearly specifies the applicant's PhD degree in HSPR or related fields, the name of the department and university administering the PhD degree, and explains how the PhD degree in HSPR or related fields meets the definition given in the Eligibility section."
+Applicants should use this half page to articulate how their training (e.g., course work, thesis work, experiential learning opportunities, volunteer work that was enabled through their PhD degree, etc.) is relevant to the eligibility definition and prepares them to bring value to health system organizations through their experiential learning opportunity.
 All applications undergo an eligibility screen and relevance review process once submitted to CIHR to assess whether individuals and projects meet the eligibility as specified in the funding opportunity and are relevant to the objectives and relevant research areas.
-CIHR will only be in a position to confirm eligibility after the eligibility screen and relevance review has taken place.

-- 3. Question: For doctoral trainee applicants, are there any eligibility requirements regarding degree stage or is this fellowship open to doctoral trainees at any stage of their studies?
+CIHR will only be in a position to confirm eligibility after the eligibility screen and relevance review has taken place. - 3.
+Question: For doctoral trainee applicants, are there any eligibility requirements regarding degree stage or is this fellowship open to doctoral trainees at any stage of their studies?
 Response: The fellowship is open to doctoral trainees at any stage of their degree.
 They must, though, be at a stage where they are able to commit at least 60% of their time to being embedded within their host partner organization and focused on the impact oriented project/program of work.
 They must also have the support of their doctoral thesis supervisor, who must serve as the academic supervisor for the fellowship.
-Finally, they must be enrolled full-time in a doctoral degree at a Canadian CIHR eligible institution by the Health System Impact Fellowship application deadline and be able to provide proof of PhD registration and proof that they are studying HSPR or related fields. - 4.
+Finally, the y must be enrolled full-time in a doctoral degree at a Canadian CIHR eligible institution by the Health System Impact Fellowship application deadline and be able to provide proof of PhD registration and proof that they are studying HSPR or related fields. - 4.
 Question: I would like to apply for the post-doctoral stream but will not complete my PhD by the application deadline.
 I expect to defend my dissertation by the funding start date.
 Can I still apply?

 Response: Yes.
-The Conditions for Funding indicates that applicants to the post-doctoral stream must have completed their PhD requirements by the start date of the award (September 1).
+The Eligibility section indicates that applicants to the post-doctoral stream must have completed their PhD requirements by the start date of the award (September 1, 2021).
 Proof of completion must be provided, which can include official confirmation via a letter from their Program Director or equivalent that the applicant has completed their PhD requirements (PhD graduation, PhD oral defense, or at minimum a confirmed oral defense date scheduled within two months of the award start date).
 Some universities will not officially register a post-doctoral fellow until the PhD defense has been successfully completed.